What are Vape Tanks?

 Vape tanks are mainly used with vape mods, but they are also compatible with pen style vaping devices so long as they are 1 Ohm or above.
 Vape tanks have the important duty of holding both your favourite e-liquids and your device’s coil.

 Essentially, your vape tank is where all the magic of inhaling delicious vapour happens!
 They allow the e-liquid to soak into the wick, which then comes into contact with the coil.
-Once a user activates their device through either a firing button or inhalation, the coil will heat up and turn the vape juice in the wick into delicious vapour.
+Once a user activates their device through either a firing button or inhalation, the coil will heat up and turn the vape tank juice in the wick into delicious vapour.

 Vape tanks can be found on top of your device’s battery, which is the pen-like section on older designs, or the larger, box-shaped part on more contemporary devices.
 There are many different shapes, sizes and colours of vape tanks, but it’s important to understand that they all have the same fundamental role of housing your e-liquids and coil.